cclib/cclib.github.io/_sources/data_notes.txt

 scfenergies
 -----------

 An array containing the converged SCF energies of the calculation, in eV.
-For an optimization log file, there will be as many elements in this array as there were optimization steps.
+For an optimisation log file, there will be as many elements in this array as there were optimisation steps.

-**Molpro**: typically prints output about geometry optimization in a separate loffile.
+**Molpro**: typically prints output about geometry optimisation in a separate logfile.
 So, both that and the initial output need to be passed to the cclib parser.

 scftargets
 ----------